solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 # Jupiter

-Jupiter is the key liquidity aggregator for Solana, offering the widest range of tokens and best route discovery between any token pair.
+Jupiter is the key liquidity aggregator for Solana, offering the widest range of tokens และ best route discovery between any token pair.

 ### Installation